By Gary DeAsi

 I’d say it’s working out pretty well for them.

-But as insanely effective as it is, personalization is just one (incredibly lucrative) use case for how these digital age titans are using behavioral customer data and analytics.
+But as insanely effective as it is, personalization is just one (incredibly lucrative) example for how these digital age titans are using behavioral customer data and analytics.

 3 Ways to Drive Business Impact with Customer Behavior Data & Analytics